kowainik/relude/README.md

 Protolude tries to be light on dependencies and only pulls in *essential* libraries that are universally common across most real-world projects.
-Lower and upper bounds are fully specified and compatible with both vanilla Cabal tracks Stack LTS resolver.
+Lower and upper bounds are fully specified and compatible with both vanilla Cabal and tracks Stack LTS resolver.

 | Dependencies  | Lower    | Upper    |
 | -----------   | -------- | -------- |